Our role in nuclear regulation

 The GDA process is not site specific but rather generic and has a number of steps, with the assessment getting increasingly detailed through the four year process as the regulators technically assess and scrutinise the design from a safety, security and environmental perspective.
 In December 2017, the Generic Design Assessment (GDA) programme for the UK ABWR design was completed.
 The three regulators – NRW, Environment Agency and Office of Nuclear Regulation published their decision and are satisfied that this reactor design meets our regulatory expectations on safety, security and environmental protection.

 As the developer (Horizon Nuclear Power) for Wylfa Newydd is planning to use the UK ABWR reactor design for the proposed site on Anglesey, we will use information gained from the GDA process in the assessment of any future environmental permissions applications for this site.
 We will now work on the detailed assessments of the permits, licences and consents that Horizon Nuclear Power will need to have in place to build Wylfa Newydd.

 As the developer for Wylfa Newydd is planning to use the ABWR reactor design, we will use information from the GDA process in the assessment of any future environmental permissions applications for Wylfa Newydd.

 Communication with stakeholders and local people

-During the permitting process we will consult with stakeholders and the public on our work.
+During both the Generic Assessment of the nuclear reactor design and any site specific programme, we will consult with stakeholders and the public on our work.
 We will publish an engagement plan to inform people of how we will communicate and consult with them.